OWASP/www-project-kubernetes-top-ten/2022/en/src/K01-insecure-workload-configurations.md

 `privileged` within Kubernetes, the container can access additional resources and kernel capabilities of the host.
 Workloads running as root combined with privileged containers can be devastating as the user can get complete access to the host.
-This is, however, limited when running as a non-root user.
 Privileged containers are dangerous as they remove many of the built-in container isolation mechanisms entirely.

 ```yaml
 apiVersion: v1